Funds seek new hires to meet demand for infrastructure investments

 LONDON There are still jobs to be had in financial services in the UK as pension and investment funds look to tap into a surge in demand for infrastructure investments, offering stable returns at a time of rock-bottom interest rates and volatile shares.

-Amid the gloom in the broader financial sector, which is seeing massive job cuts across Europe, pension funds and fund managers such as JP Morgan Asset Management, Macquarie Capital, M&G and Universities Superannuation Scheme (USS) are adding staff to their infrastructure teams.
+Amid the gloom in the broader financial sector, which is seeing massive job cuts across Europe, pension funds and fund managers such as JP Morgan Asset Management (JPM.N), Macquarie Capital (MQG.AX), M&G (PRU.L) and Universities Superannuation Scheme are adding staff to their infrastructure teams.

-A raft of others such as Allianz Global Investors (AGI), AMP Capital, the Canadian Pension Plan and First State Investments have all recently bolstered their infrastructure teams.
+A raft of others such as Allianz Global Investors, AMP Capital, the Canadian Pension Plan and First State Investments have all recently bolstered their infrastructure teams.

 UK pension schemes currently invest only around 2 percent of their assets in infrastructure.
 But this figure is set to rise as pension funds continue to pull money out of equities and bonds and move into more diverse asset classes.

-Larger pension schemes such as the USS, with 32 billion pounds ($51.83 billion) in assets, have recently raised their infrastructure allocation to 7 percent of total assets.
+Larger pension schemes such as the USS, with 32 billion pounds in assets, have recently raised their infrastructure allocation to 7 percent of total assets.

 "There has been a tectonic shift towards the recognition of infrastructure as an asset class to meet pension fund and insurance fund liabilities," said Daniel Wong, head of infrastructure and utilities at Macquarie Capital.